Tortus-exe/Tortus-exe.github.io/assets/about.md

 Feel free to peruse the projects on my [github](https://www.github.com/tortus-exe).

 Oh yeah... right.
 The website.
-This website used to be written in JSX and REact, but then I discovered [dioxus](https://dioxuslabs.com/).
+This website used to be written in JSX and React, but then I discovered [dioxus](https://dioxuslabs.com/).
 Boy...
 Dioxus just feels a bit like a better, faster, typechecked React to me so far, so I'm hoping it will revolutionize my website development.
 Apologies to those who were hoping to see blogs and projects; they will be up soon!

 See you on the flipside!